DreamSpoon/AMH2B/README.md

 For each selected MESH object: Search another file automatically and try to copy vertex groups based on Prefix and object name.
 Note: Name of object from MHX import process is used to search for object in other selected file.

 ### Functions - Copy Groups
-Copy vertex groups by name prefix from active object (must be selected last) to all other selected mesh objects.
+Function Description: Copy vertex groups (by name prefix) from active object to all other selected mesh objects.

-To **copy vertex groups between meshes with different numbers of vertexes**, enable 'Create Groups Only in Name' and set 'Prefix' = '', i.e. clear the 'Prefix' text box.
+Many uses for this function, including easy copy of Vertex Groups from character to clothes.
+Character to clothes copying of vertex groups happens in two parts:
+1) Copy the Vertex Group Names (AMH2B->Vertex Group->Copy Groups function)
+2) Copy the Vertex Group Data (Data Transfer modifier) How to do it:
+1)
+  - Go to the AMH2B panel in the 3DView window: AMH2B panel -> Vertex Group -> Copy Vertex Group
+    - Enable the option "Create Groups Only in Name"
-Or, set the Prefix value to only create the vertex groups with names beginning with Prefix.
+    - set the Prefix to blank (i.e. clear the "Prefix" box), so that all group names are copied 2)
-Then add the 'Data Transfer' modifier to the destination mesh, so it automatically copies vertex weights for all vertex groups:
-- "Data Transfer" modifier options:
-  - With "Vertex Data" enabled, "Nearest Vertex" (or "Nearest Vertex Interpolated" for better quality)
-  - Then select "Vertex Group(s)", "All Layers", "By Name"
+  - Add a Data Transfer modifier to the clothes mesh object, and use these settings in the modifier:
+    - enable Vertex Data
+	- use 'Nearest Vertex' or better (better = higher quality)
+	- select 'Vertex Group(s)', 'All Layers', 'By Name'
+    - set Mix mode: 'Replace'
+  - now look at the Vertex Groups in the "weight paint editing" mode of the 3DView, and check that the groups are transferring correctly
+  - some adjustments to the clothes mesh may be needed to get best results
+  - non-destructive changes to the character mesh are also possible
+    - create a copy of the character mesh
+	- modifying this new mesh to fix Vertex Group copying problems
+    - Data Transfer to clothes from the new mesh
+	- delete the copied-and-modified mesh
+  - if everything looks good, then apply the Data Transfer modifier
+  - **Data Transfer modifier must be applied before animating character/clothes, to prevent "tearing" / glitched vertex problems**
+Following these two steps will copy all the Vertex Groups from character mesh to clothes mesh.

-Description of Swap Autoname Ext:
+Description of Swap Autoname Ext option:
-- if vertex group copy function is tried and fails, re-try swap with objects 'auto-name' extension removed
+- enable this to solve a problem when making copies of character mesh objects, because Blender automatically renames the copied objects
+  - when character's mesh objects are copied, Blender appends ".001", ".002", etc. to the name
+  - copying an entire character's meshes (including teeth, eyes, etc.) will change the names of the copied meshes
   - e.g. Object Mass0007:Eyebrow010.003 vertex groups may be copied from object Mass0007:Eyebrow010 vertex groups
+- this options solves the problem by ignoring the end of the name if name ends with ".001", ".002", etc.

 ### Functions - Delete Groups
 With all selected objects, delete vertex groups by prefix.